 Contacting a beekeeper

-Before contacting a beekeeper from the list below, please try to confirm that the insects are honey bees, using the guide below.
+Before contacting a beekeeper from the swarm collectors’ list, please try to confirm that the insects are honey bees, using the guide below.
 Beekeepers only deal with honey bees.

 Please be prepared to provide the following information: